 “I have ever had the single aim of justice in view… ‘Do equal and exact justice,’ is my motto, and I have often said to the grand jury, ‘Permit no innocent man to be punished, but let no guilty man escape.'” -Judge Isaac C. Parker, 1896

 Judge Isaac Parker often called the “Hanging Judge,” from Fort Smith, Arkansas ruled over the lawless land of Indian Territory in the late 1800s.
 In 1875, Indian Territory (now Oklahoma) was populated by cattle and horse thieves, whiskey peddlers, and bandits who sought refuge in the untamed territory that was free of a “White Man’s Court.”
-The only court with jurisdiction over Indian Territory was the U.S. Court for the Western District of Arkansas located in Fort Smith, Arkansas, which was situated on the border of Western Arkansas and Indian Territory.
+The only court with jurisdiction over Indian Territory was the U.S. Court for the Western District of Arkansas located in Fort Smith, Arkansas, situated on the border of Western Arkansas and Indian Territory.

-Judge Isaac Parker was born in a log cabin outside Barnesville, Belmont County, Ohio on October 15, 1838.
+Judge Isaac Parker was born in a log cabin outside Barnesville, Belmont County, Ohio, on October 15, 1838.
 The youngest son of Joseph and Jane Parker, Isaac helped out on the farm, but never really cared for working out of doors.
 He attended the Breeze hill primary school and then the Barnesville Classical Institute.

-After passing the bar he traveled west to St. Joseph, Missouri a bustling Missouri River port town.
+After passing the bar, he traveled west to St. Joseph, Missouri, a bustling Missouri River port town.
 He went to work for his uncle, D.E.
 Shannon, a partner in the Shannon and Branch legal firm.
-By 1861, he was working on his own in both the municipal and county criminal courts and in April he won the election as City Attorney.
+By 1861, he was working on his own in both the municipal and county criminal courts, and in April, he won the election as City Attorney.
 He was re-elected to the post for the next two years.

 In 1868, Parker sought and won a six-year term as judge of the Twelfth Missouri Circuit.
 A new judge, Parker would soon gain the experience that he would later use as the ruling Judge over the Indian Territory.

 As a freshman representative, Parker took his seat in the first session of the Forty-second Congress convened on Saturday, March 4, 1871.
-In November 1872 he easily won a second term and gained national attention for speeches delivered in support of the Bureau of Indian Affairs.
+In November 1872, he easily won a second term and gained national attention for speeches delivered in support of the Bureau of Indian Affairs.

 After the Civil War, the number of outlaws had grown, wrecking the relative peace of the five civilized tribes that lived in Indian Territory.
 By the time Parker arrived at Fort Smith, Indian Territory had become known as a very bad place, where outlaws thought the laws did not apply to them and terror reigned.

-When the fateful day of September 3, 1875, arrived the hanging became an extraordinary media event when reporters from Little Rock, St. Louis and Kansas City flocked to the city.
+When the fateful day of September 3, 1875, arrived, the hanging became an extraordinary media event when reporters from Little Rock, St. Louis, and Kansas City flocked to the city.
 Other newspapermen traveled far from eastern and northern cities to catch the “scoop.”
 Beginning a week before the hanging, the city began to fill with strangers from all over the country, anxious to view the hangings.
-On the day they were to be condemned more than 5,000 people watched as the six men were marched from the jail to the gallows.
+On the day they were to be condemned, more than 5,000 people watched as the six men were marched from the jail to the gallows.

 The Fort Smith Independent was the first newspaper to report the event on September 3, 1875, with the large column heading reading: “Execution Day!!”
 Other newspapers around the country reported the event a day later.
 These press reports shocked people throughout the nation.
 “Cool Destruction of Six Human Lives by Legal Process” screamed the headlines.

-Of the six felons, three were white, two were Native American and one was black.
+Of the six felons, three were white, two were Native American, and one was black.
 Seated along the back of the gallows, their death warrants were read to them and each was asked if they had any last words.

 When the preliminaries were over, the six were lined up on the scaffold while executioner George Maledon adjusted the nooses around their necks.
-The trap was sprung all six died at once at the end of the ropes.
+The trap was sprung; all six died at once at the end of the ropes.

 Though Parker was hard on killers and rapists, he was also a fair man.
 He occasionally granted retrials that sometimes resulted in acquittals or reduced sentences.
 Though Parker actually favored the abolition of the death penalty, he strictly adhered to the letter of the law.
-At one time he said, “in the uncertainty of punishment following a crime, lies the weakness of our halting justice.”
-However, Parker reserved most of his sympathy for the crime victims and is now seen as one of the first advocates of victim’s rights.
+At one time, he said, “in the uncertainty of punishment following a crime lies the weakness of our halting justice.”
+However, Parker reserved most of his sympathy for the crime victims and is now seen as one of the first advocates of victims’ rights.

 Parker’s jurisdiction began to shrink as more courts were given authority over parts of Indian Territory.
 The restrictions of the court’s once vast jurisdiction were sometimes a source of frustration to Parker, but what bothered him the most were the Supreme Court reversals of capital crimes tried in Fort Smith.
-Fully two-thirds of the cases appealed to the higher court were reversed and sent back to Fort Smith for new trials.
+Two-thirds of the cases appealed to the higher court were reversed and sent back to Fort Smith for new trials.
 In 1894 the judge gained national attention in a dispute with the Supreme Court over the case of Lafayette Hudson.

-In 1895 a new Courts Act was passed which would remove the last remaining Indian Territory jurisdiction effective September 1, 1896.
-Following the escape attempt of Cherokee Bill in the summer of 1895, which resulted in the death of a jail guard, Judge Parker again came into conflict with his superior when he blamed the Justice Department and the Supreme court for the incident.
+In 1895 a new Courts Act was passed, which would remove the last remaining Indian Territory jurisdiction effective September 1, 1896.
+Following the escape attempt of Cherokee Bill in the summer of 1895, which resulted in the death of a jail guard, Judge Parker again came into conflict with his superior when he blamed the Justice Department and the Supreme Court for the incident.
 Cherokee Bill was eventually hanged in Fort Smith on March 17, 1896.
-But the debate was not yet over and a very public argument was carried on between Judge Parker and the Assistant Attorney General.
+But the debate was not yet over, and a very public argument was carried on between Judge Parker and the Assistant Attorney General.

 When the August 1896 term began, Judge Parker was at home, too sick to preside over the court.
 Twenty years of overwork had contributed to a variety of ailments, including Bright’s Disease.
-When the jurisdiction of the court over lands in the Indian Territory came to an end on September 1, 1896, the Judge had to be interviewed by reporters at his bedside.
+When the court’s jurisdiction over lands in the Indian Territory came to an end on September 1, 1896, the Judge had to be interviewed by reporters at his bedside.
 Scarcely two months after the jurisdictional change took effect, the Judge died on November 17, 1896.